dbmcclain/Lisp-Actors/README.md

 Just imagine a machine in an FPGA, whose basic instructions are MAKE-ACTOR, SEND, BECOME.
 No stacks and stack frames to manage, no memory overruns, no dangling pointers, no shared mutable data, no thread switching overhead, no crashes (ever!).
 Impossible to hack.

 -----------------
 So lets FBomb the CPU again, but this time with a real workload.
 This time, I have all the interior nodes just generating two child nodes.
-But every child node is loaded down with computing Erfc(x) with 1,000 random values of x between 0.0 and 1.0.
+But every leaf node is loaded down with computing Erfc(x) with 1,000 random values of x between 0.0 and 1.0.

 <img width="399" alt="Screen Shot 2021-05-09 at 1 02 42 PM" src="https://user-images.githubusercontent.com/3160577/117585778-1b6d6000-b0c9-11eb-81c5-3c15dd5a5663.png">